Its-pedram/BotOfWar/README.md

 # BotOfWar
-This is the devpost article for WinHacks 2021 online.
+This is the github readme file for WinHacks 2021 hackathon.

 # Links
 [Trailer]